Abbott district: Criteria

-Using these factors, the Court in Abbott II identified 28 districts as Abbott districts.
-The Court also gave the New Jersey Legislature or the Commissioner of Education the authority to classify additional districts as Abbott districts based on these factors, which would then entitle the children to the Abbott programs and reforms.
+Using those factors, the Court in Abbott II identified 28 districts as Abbott districts.
+The Court also gave the New Jersey Legislature or the Commissioner of Education the authority to classify additional districts as Abbott districts based on those factors, which would then entitle the children to the Abbott programs and reforms.
 In 1998, the legislature classified 3 additional districts, bringing the 2009 total of Abbott districts to 31.

-Since the 1990s no district has been removed from the Abbott list.
+Since the 1990s, no district has been removed from the Abbott list.
 Hoboken remains on the list despite its gentrification.